This Fund is currently CLOSED for applications. The next round will open November 2023 – January 2024.

 - Organisations with more than 12 months’ unrestricted reserves are usually not funded

-The Neighbourhood Fund supports grassroots community groups delivering local services/activities that address social issues, poverty and disadvantage.
+The Neighbourhood Fund supports grassroots community groups delivering local services/activities that address a broad range of social issues.
+Grants help local groups to improve the lives of those most in need of support.
 We want our grants to support and reflect the diversity of our county and we welcome applications from groups supporting diverse communities including communities who may be facing discrimination.

 Priority may be given to groups that work in partnership with other providers, involve service users in the design of services and invite feedback, and where the service/activities are easy to access with clear referral routes.
 We are looking to support services that effect positive change and bring tangible improvements to quality of life for Dorset residents.

 In addition to the broad objectives of the fund outlined above, the Fund has two particular areas of interest and applications working in these areas may be prioritised:

 - Services that support older people to lead more active, healthy and independent lives (addressing social isolation and loneliness, declining health, poor access to services and support for carers)